 What you need to get started

 - Fettuccine – When buying pasta from the store, there’s pasta, and there’s pasta.
 Many supermarket pastas are dried at high temperatures, effectively par cooking the pasta and making it really hard to get a perfect al dente result.
 Seek out those who stock pasta that is air-dried.
 You will not only notice the superior difference in taste, but the pasta itself is far better for you.
-My favourite dried pasta in Fettuccine Boscaiola is Pasta Liguria Fettucce.
-If fettuccine isn’t your fave pasta, substitute it for one you prefer.
-I’ve made this pasta with spaghetti, ravioli, penne and capunti.
+My favorite dried pasta in Fettuccine Boscaiola is Pasta Liguria Fettucce.
+If fettuccine isn’t your fave pasta, substitute it for the one you prefer.
+I’ve made this pasta with spaghetti, ravioli, penne, and capunti.
 All work a treat!
 Penne Boscaiola anyone?!
-Alternatively, you could made some fresh, from scratch, homemade pasta.
+Alternatively, you could make some fresh, from scratch, homemade pasta.

 - Seeded mustard – I live for quality French grain mustard.
 It can really transform a meal.
 This one is always in my fridge.

 - Grana Padano – Always use authentic, freshly grated parmesan cheese.
 It can make or break your pasta!
-I use parmigiano or grana padano.
+I use parmigiano reggiano or grana padano.

 - Pantry staples – extra virgin olive oil, thickened or heavy cream, sea salt, freshly grounded black pepper

 - In a large, heavy-based frying pan, heat oil, add the onion, and saute for 3 minutes on medium heat.

 - Add the bacon.
 Cook for 2-3 minutes or until fragrant.
 Add the chicken and brown gently for a couple of minutes.
 Add garlic and cook for 30 seconds.
 I like to stir quite frequently so nothing sticks too much and all the flavors combine nicely!